-Students will complete a Self-Identification form the first day of class.
-Students will state general information on their student status, contact information and respond to questions on writing and technology skills.
+Students will complete a Self-Identification form on the first day of class.
+Students will state general information on their student status, availability, contact information and respond to questions on writing and technology skills.

-WRITING EXERCISE (10 points)
+WRITING EXERCISE (25 pts.)

 Students will write a short reflection of 500 words on an assigned topic.
 The objective of this activity is to assess the strengths and areas of potential development of students writing skills.